Content on this page was generated by AI and has not been manually reviewed.

 What are Zscaler service edge IPs?

 Zscaler service edge IPs are the addresses assigned to Zscaler’s edge nodes that sit between your endpoints and the Zscaler cloud.
 When you route traffic through Zscaler via ZIA, ZPA, or the Zscaler Client Connector, your internet-bound requests are directed to these edge nodes, which apply security policies, TLS inspection, and other protections before forwarding traffic to its destination.
-Key points to know:
+Key points to know: Which vpn is banned in india and how to stay private online with the best options for 2026

 • Global coverage: Zscaler operates a large fleet of service edges across many regions to reduce latency and improve user experience.